Home » Addiction » Drug » Morphine

 How Does Morphine Tolerance And Dependence Develop?

-Prolonged or recreational use of morphine can lead to tolerance, dependence, and addiction.
+Morphine tolerance and dependence develop through prolonged or recreational use of the drug.
 Tolerance occurs when the body becomes accustomed to the presence of morphine, requiring higher doses to achieve the same pain relief or euphoric effect.
 Dependence develops when the body adapts to the presence of morphine and experiences withdrawal symptoms when the drug is discontinued or reduced.
 Individuals with morphine addiction often experience intense drug cravings, compulsive drug-seeking behavior, and a loss of control over their drug use.
 They may prioritize obtaining and using morphine over other aspects of their life, leading to disruptions in relationships, work, and daily functioning.

 Signs And Symptoms Of Morphine Addiction